Stochastic maximum principle for problems with delay with general dependence on the past: The controlled problem and the stochastic maximum principle

-Finally we notice that, unlike the undelayed case, both conditions \eqref{max-princ:fin:condiz-ham} and \eqref{max-princ:fin:condiz-ham-var} cannot be expressed with some derivative or variation of the Hamiltonian. \end{remark} \textbf{Proof of Theorem \ref{maxprinc-findim}.} We write the variation of the cost functional.
+$ dt\times d\P-$ a.e..
+This form of the maximum principle can be obtained in a similar to the differentiable case, without writing the variation of the coefficients in terms of derivatives.
+Finally we notice that, unlike the undelayed case, both conditions \eqref{max-princ:fin:condiz-ham} and \eqref{max-princ:fin:condiz-ham-var} cannot be expressed with any derivative or variation of the Hamiltonian. \end{remark} \textbf{Proof of Theorem \ref{maxprinc-findim}.} As we already pointed out, see the comment after the proof of Theorem \ref{proposition:ABSDEtrascinata}, the adjoint equation \eqref {ABSDEtrascinata-aggiunta-mu} is not regular enough to perform directly the usual proof of the maximum principle.
+Thus during the proof we must introduce some suitable regularized approximating problem to apply the It\^o formula and deduce the necessary condition \eqref{max-princ:fin:condiz-ham}.
+As usual in proving the stochastic maximum principle, we start by writing the variation of the cost functional.
 Namely, following (\ref{urho}), let $(\bar x,\bar u)$ be an optimal pair and let $v$ be another admissible control, set $\bar v= v-\bar u$ and $u^\rho= \bar u+\rho \bar v$.
-We can write the variation of the cost functional, $\delta J (\cdot)= J(u^\rho(\cdot))-J(\bar u(\cdot))$, as
+We can write the variation of the cost functional, as

 Now

 We rewrite (\ref{resto:fin:rho}) as